FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/dylibs.md

 # dynamic library download

-Tag: "c-sdk`` ``dynamic library``
+Tags: "c-sdk" "dynamic library"

 ----------

- `bcos-c-sdk 'has provided dynamic libraries for various platforms, and users can download and use them directly.:
+ 'bcos-c-sdk 'has provided dynamic libraries for various platforms, and users can directly download and use:

 ## v3.7.0